 Signal Direction Clock Domain Description IN[9:0] Output SLOWCLK Parallel input data to the core.
 The width is programmable.
 ALT Output Alternate input, only available for an LVDS RX resource in bypass mode (deserialization width is 1; alternate connection type).
 Alternate connections are PLL_CLKIN, PLL_EXTFB, GCLK, and RCLK.
-LOCK Output (Optional) When DPA is enabled, this signal indicates that the DPA has achieved training lock and data can be passed.
-FIFO_EMPTY Output FIFOCLK (Optional) When FIFO is enabled, this signal indicates that the FIFO is empty.
 SLOWCLK Input - Parallel (slow) clock.
 FASTCLK Input - Serial (fast) clock.
-FIFOCLK Input - (Optional) Core clock to read from the FIFO.
-FIFO_RD Input FIFOCLK (Optional) Enables FIFO to read.
-RST Input FIFOCLK SLOWCLK (Optional) Asynchronous.
-Resets the FIFO and serializer.
+FIFO_EMPTY Output FIFOCLK This signal is required when you turn on the Enable Clock Crossing FIFO option Indicates that the FIFO is empty.
+FIFOCLK Input - This signal is required when you turn on the Enable Clock Crossing FIFO option.
+Core clock to read from the FIFO.
+FIFO_RD Input FIFOCLK This signal is required when you turn on the Enable Clock Crossing FIFO option.
+Enables FIFO to read.
+RST Input FIFOCLK SLOWCLK (Optional) This signal is available when deserialization is enabled.
+Asynchronous.
+Resets the FIFO and deserializer.
 If the FIFO is enabled, it is relative to FIFOCLK; otherwise it is relative to SLOWCLK.
 ENA Input - Dynamically enable or disable the LVDS input buffer.
 Can save power when disabled.
-1: Enabled 0: Disabled TERM Input - Enables or disables termination in dynamic termination mode.
-1: Enabled 0: Disabled DLY_ENA Input SLOWCLK (Optional) Enable the dynamic delay control or the DPA circuit, depending on the LVDS RX delay settings.
-DLY_INC Input SLOWCLK (Optional) Dynamic delay control.
+1: Enabled 0: Disabled TERM Input - The signal is available when dynamic termination is enabled.
+Enables or disables termination in dynamic termination mode.
+1: Enabled 0: Disabled LOCK Output (Optional) This signal is available when you set Delay Mode to dpa .
+Indicates that the DPA has achieved training lock and data can be passed.
+DLY_ENA Input SLOWCLK This signal is required when you set Delay Mode to dynamic or dpa .
+Enable the dynamic delay control or the DPA circuit, depending on the LVDS RX delay settings.
+DLY_INC Input SLOWCLK This signal is required when you set Delay Mode to dynamic .
+Dynamic delay control.
 Cannot be used with DPA enabled.
-When DLY_ENA is 1: 1: Increments 0: Decrements DLY_RST Input SLOWCLK (Optional) Reset the delay counter or the DPA circuit, depending on the LVDS RX delay settings.
+When DLY_ENA is 1: 1: Increments 0: Decrements DLY_RST Input SLOWCLK (Optional) This signal is available when you set Delay Mode to dpa or dynamic .
+Reset the delay counter or the DPA circuit, depending on the LVDS RX delay settings.
+DBG[5:0] Output SLOWCLK DPA debug pin.
+Outputs the final delay chain settings when DPA achieved lock.